nvdaaddons/DevGuide/readme.md

 ### Example 3: Scripts for specific objects ###

 As in specialist objects above, scripts can be assigned to certain objects by specifying gestures dictionary for this particular object.
-Here is an example from a app module which defines scripts for main window of a media player program:
+Here is an example from an app module which defines scripts for main window of a media player program:

 	# Scripts for objects for a program.
 	from NvDAObjects.IAccessible import IAccessible